 Today we’ll continue our discussion of defining our own functions with a special emphasis on writing flexible functions.
 One of the main advantages to building a machine to automate something is that once we figure out how to do it once…we never need to worry about those exact steps again!

-If you did not participate in class or were unable to attend then you should use this Canvas Quiz as a substitute after watching the recorded lecture (posted after class).
+If you did not participate in class or were unable to attend then you can use this Canvas Quiz as a substitute.